 We had a double room with shared bathroom, and this was probably the nicest room of the hostels in Vancouver we stayed at.
 The room was a good size and the bed was nice and comfy.
 Although we were sharing a bathroom, we had a sink and mirror in our room for our use.

 The hostel had great public areas.
 Once we got settled we went and checked them out, from the huge library of books to a games room, tv room, the kitchen and dining area, even a rooftop terrace area.
-Unfortunately we weren’t there long enough to really enjoy any of them, but I think this would be a great hostel for solo travellers to socialise with others, but there were also enough areas if you needed some alone time too.
+Unfortunately we weren’t there long enough to really enjoy any of them, but I think this would be a great hostel for solo travellers to socialise with others.
+There were also enough areas if you needed some alone time too.

 The kitchen was large with multiple areas to prepare food, cook and clean up.
 Breakfast was included in the room rate and had a great range of breads and pastries, cereals, fruit, yoghurt, juice, coffee and tea.